FAA Picks Drone Test Administration Advisors

 Key Takeaways:

-• The FAA has selected twelve organizations, including Embry-Riddle, DJI, and AOPA, to advise on establishing test administration requirements for a recreational drone operator knowledge and safety test.
+• The FAA has selected twelve organizations, including Embry-Riddle and DJI, to advise on developing test administration requirements for a new recreational drone knowledge and safety test.

-• This advisory process focuses on criteria for selecting test administrators, not the content of the test itself, which is still under development.
+• This advisory process specifically focuses on establishing requirements and selection criteria for test administrators, rather than the content of the test itself.

-• The development of this aeronautical knowledge and safety test is mandated by Section 44809 of the FAA Reauthorization Act of 2018 for over one million registered recreational drone operators.
+• The development of this aeronautical knowledge and safety test is part of the FAA's implementation of the 2018 FAA Reauthorization Act, which mandates such a test for over one million registered recreational drone operators.

 See a mistake?
 Contact us.